NickBeeuwsaert/MagicCardScanner/README.md

 # Magic: The Gathering Card Scanner

-A project to scan my Magic: The Gathering cards
+A project to scan my _Magic: The Gathering_ cards

+Written in PySide2 because PySide6 doesnt have the multimedia frameworks and I couldnt get OpenCV and GTK to run in the same environment on Windows.

 ## Setup